orbitmines/minecraft-archive/README.md

-# minecraft-archive
+# OrbitMines Minecraft Remastered
-Archive of OrbitMines' Minecraft Server (2013-2019)
+An archive and remaster of OrbitMines' Minecraft Server (2013-2019)

+---

 - [ ] Check for java vulnerabilities
 - [ ] Separate logs into private repo